To learn more about the resources and services offered by the VRC, explore the links to your left

-Order form for scanning documents for course reserves (pilot, fall 2013 semester.
-PDF — please print and fill out hard copy for each source)
+Order form for scanning documents for course reserves (PDF: print and fill out for each source)

-Use if you wish to have articles or book chapters scanned for course reserves.
+Use if you wish to have articles or book chapters scanned for course readings.
 Submit hard copy along with materials to scan to VRC staff.